yggdrasil-network/yggdrasil-network.github.io/platform-macos.md

 ## Notes

-- Tested and working out of the box on macOS 10.13 High Sierra.
+- Tested and working out of the box on macOS 10.13 High Sierra and 10.14 Mojave.
 - May work in theory on any macOS version with `utun` support (which was added in macOS 10.7 Lion), although this is untested at present.
 - TAP mode is not supported on macOS, therefore the `IfTAPMode` option will have no effect.
 - The maximum MTU size supported on macOS is 65535.